Hypothetical partition of Belgium: 2007 government formation

-On November 18, 2007, an estimated 25,000 people marched in Brussels to support the unity of Belgium.
+On 18 November 2007, an estimated 25,000 people marched in Brussels to support the unity of Belgium.
 The march was organized by Marie-Claire Houart whose petition calling for unity was signed by 140,000 Belgians.

-The Belgian Chamber of Representatives on November 22, 2007, rejected the consideration of a proposed resolution to dissolve Belgium.
-The resolution had been introduced on October 29 by Bart Laeremans, Gerolf Annemans, Filip De Man and Linda Vissers (Vlaams Belang) and called upon the federal government to "take without delay the measures necessary for the purpose of preparing the break-up of the Belgian State, so the three communities—Flemings, Walloons and Germans—can go their own separate ways."
+The Belgian Chamber of Representatives on 22 November 2007, rejected the consideration of a proposed resolution to dissolve Belgium.
+The resolution had been introduced on 29 October by Bart Laeremans, Gerolf Annemans, Filip De Man and Linda Vissers (Vlaams Belang) and called upon the federal government to "take without delay the measures necessary for the purpose of preparing the break-up of the Belgian State, so the three communities—Flemings, Walloons and Germans—can go their own separate ways."
 Most Flemish parties voted against the consideration of the proposal.
 The three members of the New Flemish Alliance abstained, together with three members of CD&V.

 In 2007, Polls in Editie NL, a Dutch news program on the commercial station RTL 4 and newspaper De Dag in the Netherlands showed that between 45% and 77% of Dutch nationals (the results of the two different polls) would support a merger of their country with Flanders.
 However a similar poll performed by Synovate Nederland in 2010, showed that only 20% of the Dutch support a union between the Netherlands and Flanders.
 A comparable poll held in 2007 in France showed that a majority of French citizens would support a merger of Wallonia with France, if Belgium ceased to exist.
 However, French politicians have ruled out any interference into the inner Belgian debate.

 2010 fall of government and new government formation

-After the Open Flemish Liberals and Democrats (Open VLD) left the government on April 22, 2010, Prime Minister Yves Leterme offered his resignation to King Albert II.
-An election were then called for June 13, amid fears that coalition-building would once again be protracted.
+After the Open Flemish Liberals and Democrats (Open VLD) left the government on 22 April 2010, Prime Minister Yves Leterme offered his resignation to King Albert II.
+An election was then called for 13 June, amid fears that coalition-building would once again be protracted.
 In Flanders, the New Flemish Alliance (N-VA) party won a plurality with 27.8% of votes, while the winning party in Wallonia was the Socialist Party.
 Both parties, along with other parties, negotiated a state reform during the 2010 Belgian government formation.

 Although seven parties (N-VA, CD&V, sp.a, Groen!, PS, cdH, and Ecolo) were participating, the negotiations were led by the main winners, Bart De Wever (N-VA) and Elio Di Rupo (PS).
 The large number of implied parties was due not only to the multipolar Belgian political landscape but also to the will of the Flemish parties to reform the state and, hence, to change the constitution, which can be modified according only to very restrictive rules including a two-thirds majority vote in the Lower House.